lichess-org/lila-openingexplorer/README.md

 Response: Streamed `application/x-ndjson` with rows as follows.
 The stream terminates as soon as indexing is complete.
 Updates are throttled.
 The same row may be repeated to avoid timeouts.
+Indexing will not start without the `update` flag.

 ```js
 {